WaterWatch and EstuaryWatch

-The Waterwatch and EstuaryWatch portals are companion sites supporting two significant citizen science programs that monitor the health of Victorian waterways and estuaries.
-The portals provide essential resources for all members to access current information and data, as well as providing the public full access to data and knowledge generated by the programs.
+The WaterWatch and EstuaryWatch portal supports two significant citizen science programs that monitor the health of Victorian waterways and estuaries.
+The portal provides essential resources for all members to access current information and data, as well as providing the public full access to data and knowledge generated by the programs.

 Background